AbdalrhmanBanyissa/reading-notes/301/Read-Class-12.md

 - MySQL is a mature relational database system, offering a familiar database environment for experienced IT professionals.

-- MongoDB is a well-established, non-relational database system offering improved flexibility and horizontal scalability, but at the cost of some safety features of relational databases, such as referential integrity. source
+- MongoDB is a well-established, non-relational database system offering improved flexibility and horizontal scalability, but at the cost of some safety features of relational databases, such as referential integrity.

 > What is the disadvantage of a NoSQL database?

 - NoSQL databases don’t have the reliability functions which Relational Databases have (basically don’t support ACID).

-  - This also means that NoSQL databases offer consistency in performance and scalability. source
+  - This also means that NoSQL databases offer consistency in performance and scalability.